Language: 🇺🇸 🇲🇽 🇷🇺

 To protect yourself: keep your PayPal balance sufficient to cover potential reversals, unlink bank accounts if you anticipate disputes, and address negative balances promptly.
 If you believe the negative balance is unjustified, dispute it through the Resolution Center before PayPal initiates recovery.

-Friends & Family (personal) payments are not covered by PayPal Buyer Protection, making recovery difficult.
+Friends & Family (personal) payments are not covered by PayPal Buyer Protection, which makes recovery difficult.
 Your options:

-• Bank/card dispute: If you funded the payment with a card, file a dispute with your card issuer (note: this may violate PayPal's terms)
+• Bank or card dispute: if you funded the payment with a card, file a dispute with your card issuer (note: this may violate PayPal's terms)

-If PayPal has not resolved your issue through their internal process, escalate to these regulators:
+If PayPal has not resolved your issue through its internal process, escalate to these regulators:

-• CFPB: File at consumerfinance.gov/complaint — select "Money transfer, virtual currency, or money service"
+• CFPB: file at consumerfinance.gov/complaint and select "Money transfer, virtual currency, or money service"

 Key PayPal deadlines:

-• 10 days: For sellers to respond to a claim before PayPal rules in buyer's favor by default
+• 10 days: for sellers to respond to a claim before PayPal rules in the buyer's favor by default

-• 120 days: Credit card chargeback window from transaction date under card network rules
+• 120 days: credit card chargeback window from the transaction date under card network rules

 If you miss the 180-day window, your only option is a credit card chargeback within 120 days or a bank dispute.
-Always track these deadlines carefully, as missing them forfeits your rights.
+Always track these deadlines carefully, as missing them can forfeit your rights.

-Important: The 20-day escalation deadline is the one most people miss — set a calendar reminder immediately after filing a dispute.
+Important: the 20-day escalation deadline is the one most people miss, so set a calendar reminder immediately after filing a dispute.